 But once you’ve arrived you may be wondering, what is there to do in Mahahual?
 Here is your list of things to do in Mahahual Mexico:

 These Fun Things to do in Mahahual Mexico post may contain affiliate links.
 For more information, please read our Disclosure Policy.

 1. Visit Sian Ka’an Biosphere Reserve

 Fans of sustainable travel shouldn’t miss this UNESCO World Heritage Site since 1987 preserved the delicate ecosystem in this region.
-Find more details about Sian Ka’an Biosphere.
+Read the Ultimate Guide to the Sian Ka’an Biosphere for more details.
 The Biosphere stretches from about 2 hours south of Tulum to about an hour north of Mahahual.
 Whether you’re into bird watching, fly fishing, or snorkeling, the nature lover in you will absolutely love visiting the Sian Ka’an Biosphere Reserve.